-If a person feels sad or depressed it does not mean they are in severe distress or suicidal.
-A crisis or emergency situation only lasts hours to days, in some cases weeks and is usually short term in quality.
-The crisis does not go on forever.
-A person in crisis is at risk of doing impulsive acts that involve risk taking behaviors, health harming behaviors and perhaps a suicide attempt.
-A suicide attempt occurs during a crisis point when typical problem solving strategies are not sufficient in maintaining a normal stable emotional state.
+When someone is sad or depressed it does not necessarily imply that they are in severe distress or suicidal.
+A crisis or emergency situation lasts hours to days, in some cases weeks and is usually short term in duration.
+The crisis does not continue on forever.
+Someone in crisis is at risk of performing impulsive acts that involve an increase in risk-taking behaviors, health-harming behaviors and perhaps a suicide attempt.
+Self-harming behaviors occur at crisis points when typical problem-solving strategies are not sufficient for maintaining a normal stable emotional state.

-Helping someone in need is a social behavior, meaning it is a voluntary action intended to assist someone with sharing, comforting or rescuing.
-These are voluntary actions having the intent to help others, with reward regarded or disregarded.
-In psychology, helping someone in need is an altruistic behavioral model, meaning selflessness in principle or a practice of concern for the welfare of others.
-However at times it turns out that more selfish motives such as pleasing friends or gaining something can be the cause of volunteering to help.
+Helping someone in need is a social behavior and is a voluntary action intended to assist someone with sharing, comforting or rescuing.
+These voluntary actions have the intent to help with the reward regarded or disregarded.
+In psychology, helping someone in need relates to the altruistic behavioral model, signifying selflessness in an action or a practice of concern for the welfare of others.
+However, at times more selfish motives such as pleasing friends or gaining something are the reasons for stepping forward to help.

-Latané and Darley (1970) developed a step-by-step explanation of how people decide whether or not to help in an emergency.
+Latané and Darley (1970) produced a step-by-step explanation of how people decide whether or not to help in an emergency.
 The five steps are:

-- People must be consciously aware or notice that a situation is an emergency.
-Sometimes minor life circumstances, such as how much of a rush a person is in can prevent people from noticing someone else in trouble.
-In their research, Darley and Batson (1973) conclude that seminary students who were rushing to give a presentation were much less likely to help a seemingly injured fellow student groaning in a doorway than those who were not rushing.
-The students personality scores were not a predictor for helping nor by the topic of the sermon, as half of the students were about to give a sermon on the parable of the Good Samaritan.
+- People must be consciously aware or notice that the situation is an emergency.
+Sometimes minor life circumstances, such as how much of a rush a person is in prevents them from recognizing someone else in distress.
+Darley and Batson (1973) concluded that seminary students who were rushing to give a presentation were much less likely to help an injured fellow student who was groaning in a doorway than those who were not rushing.
+The student’s personality scores were not a predictor of helping nor on the topic of the sermon because half of the students were about to give a sermon on the parable of the Good Samaritan.

 - People must interpret the situation or event as being an emergency.
 When others are present, people are more likely to assume an emergency is something that is not harmful.
 This occurs because people look to see others’ reactions and when they realize that everyone else has a blank expression, they believe there must be no danger.

 - There must be a basic understanding of how to help.
-A person must know what type of assistance to provide, or they will be unable to help.
+The individual must know what type of assistance to provide, or they will be unable to help.

 - The person must decide to carry out the desire to help.
 Even if someone knows what type of help to provide, they might decide not to intervene because they feel unqualified or are too afraid of the costs.